MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-the-smtp-address-of-the-sender-of-a-mail-item.md

 ﻿---
-title: 'How to: Get the SMTP Address of the Sender of a Mail Item'
+title: 'Get the SMTP Address of the Sender of a Mail Item'
-TOCTitle: 'How to: Get the SMTP Address of the Sender of a Mail Item' ms:assetid: 86e0c0aa-1696-4415-b25f-f9c1c29d88a9 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184624(v=office.15) ms:contentKeyID: 55119869
+TOCTitle: 'Get the SMTP Address of the Sender of a Mail Item' ms:assetid: 86e0c0aa-1696-4415-b25f-f9c1c29d88a9 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184624(v=office.15) ms:contentKeyID: 55119869